VDA5050/VDA5050/VDA5050_EN.md

 ## 7.10 Implementation of the factsheet message

-The factsheet consists of the JSON objects listed in the following table.

 | **Field** | **data type** | **description** |
 | --- | --- | --- |